robb-brown/GFT/README.md

 The GFT and this efficient algorithm for computing it was published in 2009 in IEEE Transactions on Signal Processing.
 The full text is available [here](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=5184926&casa_token=-wdb__eqE3EAAAAA:XheUu232GAVUPrMsvwAdFBZH_2wyUkcpV9aPtt4G10Ay-CaH3D-Hk07XVW7xttm4XjsRFRcK_w).

+A previous Python/C version of the GFT was hosted at [sourceforge.net/projects/fst-uofc/](https://sourceforge.net/projects/fst-uofc/).
+That project is no longer maintained.

 The O(n log n) algorithm is the subject of US [patent US8458240B2](https://patents.google.com/patent/US8458240B2/en).